GeorgeFoxUniversity/cascade-api-node/README.md

 ## Examples

 Examples will use the variable `cascadeAPI` from above.
-Most examples will be referring to items by site/path, but one example will show the difference when using IDs.
+These examples use paths, but ids can be used instead, as shown in the usage section.

 * [Read Page](#read-page)
 * [Read File](#read-file)